whage/thesis/thesis.md

 There are two main classes of algebraic data types: product types and sum types.
 Product types are structures that can hold more than one value in a single structure at the same time.
 This is just a fancy name for common and simple programming language constructs like tuples or records (maps or structs).
-Product type are not particularly interesting from a type systems standpoint but it is just the opposite with sum types.
+Product type are not particularly interesting from a type systems standpoint but sum types very much are.
 [@wiki-algebraic]
 [@sinclair-algebraic]